gzn00417/gzn00417.github.io/_pages/about.md

 ## Welcome to [Zhuoning Guo (郭茁宁)](https://gzn00417.github.io/) 's homepage!

-I'm currently a $3^{rd}$-year Ph.D. student at [AI Thrust](https://infh.hkust-gz.edu.cn/en/academics/ai), [Information Hub](https://infh.hkust-gz.edu.cn/en), [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).
+I'm currently a $3^{rd}$-year Ph.D. student at [Information Hub](https://infh.hkust-gz.edu.cn/en), [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).
 I received my bachelor degree of software engineering from [Computing Faculty](http://cs.hit.edu.cn/), [Harbin Institute of Technology](http://www.hit.edu.cn/) in 2022.
-My research interests include information retrieval, multimodal LLMs, and graph learning.
+My current research interests include representation learning, multimodal LLM, information retrieval.

 Now, I'm a research intern at [NLP Group](https://huggingface.co/Alibaba-NLP), [Tongyi Lab](https://tongyi.aliyun.com), [Alibaba](https://www.alibabagroup.com/).
 Previously, I was a visiting student at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-Before starting my Ph.D. career, I was a research intern at [Baidu Research](http://research.baidu.com/).
-At earlier years of undergraduate, I was a research intern at [Microsoft Research Asia](https://www.msra.cn/).
+Before starting my Ph.D. career, I was a research intern at [Microsoft Research Asia](https://www.msra.cn/) and [Baidu Research](http://research.baidu.com/) in the third and final year of undergraduate period.

 For my coding passions, I spent years on [National Olympiad in Informatics (NOI)](https://www.noi.cn/) and won 2 First Prize in Fujian Province (2014 & 2016) during junior and senior high schools.
 With the help of these awards, I am honor to obtain early admission from Independent Recruitment of HIT in 2018.

-Here is my latest [curriculum vitae](https://gzn00417.github.io/cv/).
+See my [curriculum vitae page](https://gzn00417.github.io/cv/) or [pdf file](https://gzn00417.github.io/files/CV-GuoZhuoning-20250509.pdf) for more information.

 # News

+- \[2025.06\] I am honored as **Outstanding Reviewer** of **SIGKDD 2025** and invited as a **Session Chair**.
+- \[2025.06\] Congrats to our team for releasing [Qwen3-Embedding](https://github.com/QwenLM/Qwen3-Embedding), the state-of-the-art text embedding and reranking models.
-- \[2025.03\] I join NLP Group, Tongyi Lab, Alibaba Cloud, as a research intern, focusing on improving multimodal embedding for [Qwen](https://qwenlm.github.io/) model series.
+- \[2025.03\] I join Tongyi Lab as a research intern, focusing on improving multimodal embedding for [Qwen](https://qwenlm.github.io/) model series.
 - \[2025.02\] Our work on labor migration modeling is accepted by **PAKDD 2025 (Oral)**.
 Thanks for my co-authors from HKUST(GZ), Baidu, and CAS.
 - \[2024.08\] I move back to HKUST(GZ), Guangzhou, China, to continue my Ph.D. study.
 - \[2024.05\] Our work on hierarchical federated graph learning is accepted by **SIGKDD 2024 (Oral)**.
 Thanks for my co-authors from HKUST(GZ) and HKUST.